danigonlinea/fran-birds/README.md

 # fran-birds

-Expo App to register birds connected to MongoDB database
+Expo App to register birds and their families

+## Tech Stack:

+- Expo (React Native)
+- MongoDb for database

+## Dependencies

+- React Navigation